kschan0214/sepia.documentation/tutorial/integration_new_method/part_1/index.rst

    b0    = headerAndExtraData.b0;
    % magn  = headerAndExtraData.magn;  % you can access the magnitude and/or other data from the 'headerAndExtraData' variable

-To create a dipole kernel wih correct orientation, the algorithm needs to know the main magnetic field direction which can be obtained from the *headerAndExtraData* variable.
+To create a dipole kernel with correct orientation, the algorithm needs to know the main magnetic field direction which can be obtained from the *headerAndExtraData* variable.
 If the multi-echo magnitude data and/or SNR-weighted map are needed, they can also be accessed in this variable as well.

 .. code-block:: matlab